4ciemg/IEMGazette/Music Editorial.md

 Everything music in iemg.

-Anyone that wants to review, give impressions, or simply recommend (or not) a newly released albumsingle is welcome to.
-After a loose and brief quality check, it will be added to the gazette; only 3 posts will be kept at all times.
-A lossless download of the albumsingle is a possible future feature.
+Anyone that wants to review, give impressions, or simply recommend (or not) a newly released album/single is welcome to.
+After a loose and brief quality check, it will be added to the gazette.
+A lossless download of the album/single is a possible future feature.
 The album image links to the YouTube release if available.

 ***